Domestic abuse falls into a common pattern, or cycle of violence:

 Fantasy and planning

-Abusers often fantasize about past and future abuses, which feeds their anger and propels them to begin actively planning their next abuse.
+Abusers often fantasize about past and future episodes of abuse, which feeds their anger and propels them to actively plan their next abuse.
 The abuser may plan a future attack using excuses from the rationalization stage.
 The abuser also begins to set the victim up.

 Your abuser’s apologies and loving gestures in between the episodes of abuse can make it difficult to leave.
 He/she may make you believe that you are the only person who can help him/her, that things will be different this time and that he/she truly loves you.
 However, the dangers of staying are very real and can result in your death.

 And then it starts all over again!